 When leaves drop, it can be quite disheartening, especially if you don’t know why it’s happening.
-While some leaf loss is normal, there may be many reasons for a plant losing leaves and not all of these are good.
+While some leaf loss is normal, there may be many reasons for a plant losing leaves, and not all of them are good.
 In order to pinpoint the likely cause, it helps to thoroughly examine the plant and take note of any pests or environmental factors that may be affecting its overall health.

 Common Reasons for a Plant Dropping Leaves

 Leaves drop for many reasons, including environmental stress, pests and disease.
 Listed below are some of the most common causes for leaves falling off.

 Shock – Shock from transplanting, repotting or dividing, is probably the number one reason for leaf loss in plants.
 This can also be true of plants going from an indoor environment to an outdoor one and vice versa.
 Fluctuations in temperature, light, and moisture can have an adverse effect on plants, especially as they are transitioning from one environment to another—often resulting in the loss of foliage.

 Weather and Climate – As with environmental changes that can lead to shock, weather and climate play a huge role in causing leaves to fall.
 Again, temperatures can greatly affect plants.
 A sudden change in temperature, be it cold or hot, can lead to foliage turning yellow or brown and dropping off.

 Wet or Dry Conditions – Many plants will drop their leaves as a result of overly wet or dry conditions.
 For example, overwatering commonly results in leaf yellowing and the dropping of foliage.
 Dry, compacted soil can have the same outcome, as roots become restricted.
 To conserve water in dry conditions, plants will oftentimes shed their foliage.
 Overcrowded container plants may drop leaves for the same reason, giving a good indication that repotting is necessary.